-II.
 GOAL M.B.A.
+PROGRAM:

-PROGRAM: Graduate Opportunity for Accelerated Learning
+Graduate Opportunity for Accelerated Learning

-Applicants to the GOAL M.B.A. program must have a minimum of four years managerial experience to be considered.
-The GOAL (Graduate Opportunity for Accelerated Learning) M.B.A. program offers busy managers a fast-track format in which to obtain their M.B.A. in 17 months.
+Applicants to the GOAL M.B.A. program must have a minimum of four years' managerial experience to be considered.
+The GOAL M.B.A. program offers busy managers a fast-track format in which to obtain their M.B.A. in 17 months.
 The program provides a balanced, diverse, and global orientation to business education.
 It emphasizes leadership, team building, analysis, and problem solving.

-The GOAL M.B.A. requires 14 courses (42 credits) taken two courses per term over seven terms (8 weeks each).
+The GOAL M.B.A. requires 14 courses (42 credits), taken 2 courses per term of eight weeks, over seven terms.
 A cohort format is used for the entire program.
 Courses are held on Saturdays only, 8:00 a.m. to 5:00 p.m., on the Garden City campus.
-The first two Saturdays of the program are orientation modules covering: environmental/organizational factors, economics, accounting, quantitative methods, and computer applications.
+The first two Saturdays of the program are orientation modules covering environmental/organizational factors, economics, accounting, quantitative methods, and computer applications.